macdja38/pvpsite/src/content/docs.md

 ---
 title: Documentation
+description: Instructions for usage of PvPCraft Discord bot.
 component: ContentPage
 ---
 Hello and Welcome to PvPCraft's documentation.
 Some features that are still being tested may not be documented.